The likelihood is

 Excellent examples of plant based iron includes pulses, beans, peas and lentils, plenty of green leafy vegetables, dried apricots and figs and wholemeal seeded breads.
 You’ll also find many breakfast cereals fortified with iron.

 Proteins are the building blocks for your body’s cells and that of your baby.
 Many vegans and vegetarians already get plenty of protein from their diet but the key is to get a varied amount and a good range of the essential amino acids and soya is one product that contains a selection of these amino acids.
-Other excellent plant based protein sources include:
+Other excellent non meat protein sources include:

 - Dairy products (such as milk, yogurt and cheese)